 - When you’re using Maximize conversion value without a Target CPA set, Google will aim to spend your budget to maximize conversion value for your campaigns

-- When you’re using Maximize conversion value with a Target CPA set, Google will help get as much conversion value as possible at the target ROAS
+- When you’re using Maximize conversion value with a Target ROAS set, Google will help get as much conversion value as possible at the target ROAS

 - Seasonality adjustments are an advanced tool that can be used to inform Smart Bidding of expected changes in conversion rates for future events like promotions or sales

-- Seasonality adjustments are currently available for Search, Shopping, and Display campaigns and are only compatible with Target ROAS, Target CPA bid strategies, and Smart Shopping campaigns
+- Seasonality adjustments are currently available for Search, Shopping, and Display campaigns and are only compatible with Target ROAS, Target CPA bid strategies, and Performance Max campaigns

 - Note: Use seasonality adjustments only if you expect major changes to conversion rates, because Smart Bidding already manages seasonal events.
 Seasonal adjustments are ideal for short events of 1—7 days.
 They may not work as well if you use them for extended periods (more than 14 days at a time)

-Contact us to learn more about the (un)Common Logic approach to digital marketing, including our cyber offer best practices, setting up a bidding strategy, and more.
+Contact us to learn more about the (un)Common Logic approach to digital marketing, including our cyber offer best practices, how to efficiently diversify your paid media investment, and more.